Fourth branch of instability of Stokes' wave and dependence of corresponding growth rate on nonlinearity

+As a next step authors consider implementation of more advanced and memory efficient algorithms, similar to~\cite{DS2023}, which would allow to use significantly better resolution, resulting in much lower errors in representation of the unperturbed Stokes' wave.
+Another necessary step for accuracy improvement is to improve accuracy of the positions of the Hamiltonian's extrema, corresponding to appearance of the new branches of instability.
+Currently available values, reported in~\cite{KLSD2023}, are given with an accuracy of (at least) around 7 digits after decimal point, while already in this paper we considered Stokes' waves which differ from the limiting Stokes' wave only 6th digit, which might influence accuracy asymptotics~\eqref{small_gr_scaling} analysis.

+We acknowledge the computing time provided to us at computer facilities at Landau Institute.
 Authors would like to thank the Russian Science Foundation for funding this research in the framework of the grant 25-72-31023.
 Also authors would like to thank developers of FFTW~\cite{FFTW}, ARPACK-NG~\cite{ARPACK-NG}, and the whole GNU project~\cite{GNU} for developing, and supporting this useful and free software.